It's True: Clutter and Obesity Share a Direct Link

 • The trouble is that your body responds to all stresses in the same way.
 If you experience marital problems, financial difficulties, job stress, an argument, worry, or guilt and shame over your weight or your clutter, it's all "a lion is chasing you right now" as far as your body is concerned.

-So if you're living a typical modern life, filled with busyness and clutter, your body keeps churning out cortisol as if you were always in mortal danger.
+If you're living a typical modern life, filled with busyness and clutter, your body keeps churning out cortisol as if you were always in mortal danger.
 Because cortisol stimulates the release of insulin, that hormone also stays elevated.

 When insulin is elevated 24/7, insulin receptors in your cells get so used to it they stop responding.
+They just ignore it.

 This condition, known as insulin resistance, means that cells don't accept the glucose that insulin is trying to deliver to them.
 The cells remain starved for energy, and the glucose remains in the bloodstream.
 Glucose has to go somewhere, so it winds up in your fat cells, because fat cells will always accept more energy for storage.